 - Brain aneurysms occur when the wall of an artery becomes weakened, bulges out, and may result in hemorrhage.
 Although these are clinically significant in only a minority of DPKD patients, they are nonetheless of great clinical importance.
 The presence of hypertension and a family history of brain aneurysms are risk factors.

 There is no cure for DPKD except kidney transplantation, if warranted.
 DPKD may require medications to manage symptoms, such as pain, headaches, hypertension, and urinary tract infections.
 If a brain aneurysm is found, a neurosurgical consultation should be obtained.

-The effectiveness of a number of drugs on the progression of DPKD have been investigated.
+The effectiveness of a number of drugs on the progression of DPKD has been investigated.
 One gaining considerable attention is tolvaptan.
-A group of recent clinical studies show that tolvaptan can slow both the growth of kidney cysts and the rate of progression to kidney failure.
+A group of recent clinical studies shows that tolvaptan can slow both the growth of kidney cysts and the rate of progression to kidney failure.
 The drug appears to slow the decline of kidney function in DPKD among other kidney diseases.